-This suite is immense and breath-taking in its design, the epitome of opulence, spread over two floors with a double height, open lounge area and, bedroom with ensuite bathroom on the upper level.
+This suite is immense and breath-taking in its design, the epitome of opulence, spread over two floors with a double-height, open lounge area and, bedroom with ensuite bathroom on the upper level.
 The interior of the suite is of sleek, chic décor finished with plush furnishings to epitomise guests’ comfort.

-With a separate lounge, salon, dining area and bedroom with four-poster bed, the Skylight Suite provides decadence in its interior, hinting to its imperial, opulent past, complimented by the black lacquer furniture which features throughout the suite.
+With a separate lounge, salon, dining area and bedroom with four-poster bed, the Skylight Suite provides decadence in its interior, hinting to its imperial, opulent past, complemented by the black lacquer furniture which features throughout the suite.

 In a backdrop of white and peals, reimagining the notion of opulence in its interior design, the two cabinets embellished with mother of pearl in the bedroom reinforce this opulence not only in the design but also furnishings.
-The suites’ fabrics, wood and marbles have been hand-selected and designed to provide the upmost regal experience for all guests who choose this suite.
+The suites’ fabrics, wood and marbles have been hand-selected and designed to provide the utmost regal experience for all guests who choose this suite.

 Described by the hotel as a ‘tribute to the colourful colonial past of Singapore’, this suite is finished to the highest standard of decadence and elegance.
 Guests staying in this suite benefit from 51 square metres of space, separate lounge, four-poster bed, complete with plush furnishings to provide the perfect blend of comfort and opulence.
 The perfect homage to the Opium shophouse designs of 19th century Singapore.